peqdb/macos/README.md

 *MacOS Only*

+This software downmixes surround sound/Dolby Atmos content to stereo at resolutions up to a 9.1.6 speaker-configuration.
+There is no HRTF processing applied.
+The software works equally well on capable stereo loudspeaker and headphone systems.

 1. Install and unzip Downmix Renderer.zip
 3. Install BlackHole 16ch: https://existential.audio/blackhole/
 4. In MacOS's Audio MIDI Setup, configure speakers for BlackHole 16ch to 9.1.6 with the channels labeled 1-16 in ascending order